 Love this?
 Try How Scots Invented the Modern World by Arthur Herman.
-This highly readable tome makes the case for Scotland producing many of the great ideas of our time which shaped the modern world today.
+This highly readable tome makes the case for Scotland producing many of the great ideas which shaped the modern world we inhabit today.

 Scotland has produced an impressive array of world-renowned writers.
-Discover the places and attractions you can visit connected to your favourite Scottish writers and works of literature.
+Discover more about the country’s amazing literary past and present during Scotland’s Year of Stories 2022 and explore the places and attractions you can visit connected to your favourite Scottish writers and works of literature.

 Do you have a favourite book set in or about Scotland?
 Let us know in the comments below.